 Am I Working or Am I just Having Fun? (yes!)

 Ever since college, I’ve been one of those lucky people whose career is the same as his obsession ..er..hobby!
 I’m a computer programmer (an application developer).
 I’ve worked at several different companies.
 I’ve spent a great deal of time working on a computer originally known as the IBM AS/400 computer.
 IBM has changed the name of the computer several times over the years.
-Today, it’s called an “IBM i” (but if you say “AS/400”, everybody knows what you are talking about!).
+Today, it’s called an “IBM i” (but if you say “AS/400”, everybody still knows what you are talking about!).
 I think that a primary reason that I’ve stayed with “the 400” so long is that, despite years of truly abysmal marketing from IBM, it has always been the finest business computer available.
 In 2002, I took a leap of faith and became self-employed and Donohue Computer Services was created.
-That allowed me to do some web development and PC programming and I was able to be contracted to Denso Manufacturing for 10 years.
+That allowed me to do some web development and PC programming and I was able to extend a 1-year contract with Denso Manufacturing for 10 years.
 Then, in 2012, I took another huge leap of faith and moved to Washington to be a Change Management Analyst in the IT division of Costco Wholesale.
 It was a great job, but the cost of living in the Seattle area became so overwhelming that I was no longer meeting my bills.
 After six months of talking to IT Managers (all the way up to the CIO!), it became obvious that Costco wasn’t going to pay me enough to meet my bills.
 So… I hit the job market again and, in no time, I found a position in Salt Lake City with a software company that, after being acquired by a competitor, had no future.
 So just a year later, I landed a job as an Application Developer for Union Pacific Railroad Employes Health Systems (aka UPREHS).
 There, I work with some of the best people ever.
 In 2019, we rebranded and are now called Iron Road Healthcare.
 I’ve been doing a lot of php coding, connecting to the IBM i.
 That’s been (mostly) fun.